 Cheeke, T.E., Phillips, R.P., Kuhn, A., Rosling, A., and P. Fransson.
-In prep.
+Submitted.
 Variation in mycorrhizal hyphal production rather than turnover regulates standing fungal biomass in temperate hardwood forests.

 Schneider, M., Learn, R., and T.E.
 Cheeke.
 Submitted.
 An evaluation of mycorrhizal responsiveness in Palouse prairie flora.

 Cheeke, T.E., Zheng, C., Koziol, L., Gurholt, C.R., and J.D.
 Bever.
 2019.
 Sensitivity to AMF species is greater in late-successional than early-successional native or non-native grassland plants.
 Ecology. https://doi.org/10.1002/ecy.2855

 Bever, J.D., Bauer, J.T., House, G.L., Cheeke, T.E., Koziol, L. Tipton, A., Schultz, P.A., Copprick, P.R., Duell, E.B., Zaiger, K.L., Wilson, G.W., and K.R.
 Hickman.
 2017.
 Soil microbial communities: Critical roles in control of non-native invasive species and restoration of ecosystem functions.
 SERDP Project R3-2330.
 Indiana University, Bloomington, Indiana, USA.